averycrespi/vtt-bridge/README.md

 - Attack with weapons
 - Cast cantrips and spells (_WIP_)
 - Roll ability scores, initiative, saving throws, and skills
-- Use actions and features
+- Use actions, bonus actions, reactions, and features

 Advanced features: